seonglae/post-template/README.md

 3. Execute `npm run serve` to preview the `public` directory.
 4. Use `npm run build` for a production build and to generate the archive page.
 5. Run `npm test` to execute the Vitest suite.
-6. Generate an archive page manually with `npx distill-archive` if needed.
+6. Generate an archive page manually with `npx tsx ./bin/archive.ts` if needed.

 ## License

 This project is research code and not an official Google product.
 It is licensed under the [Apache 2.0 License](LICENSE).